 1. Lacking Information about Legal Rights

 Many people in common law relationships are unaware of their legal rights and obligations.
 This can lead to unfavourable outcomes.
-People who are in the process of separating from a common law relationship are encouraged to get information about their rights.
+We encourage people separating from a common-law relationship to learn about their rights.
 You can get informed either from a free source, such as PLEA (Public Legal Education Association) or the Family Law Information Centre, or through a legal professional.

 2. Failure to Document

 Proper documentation is essential for ensuring that agreements are enforceable.
-Whether it’s property division or spousal support, having a well-drafted agreement can prevent future disputes.
+Whether your agreement addresses property division, financial support, or parenting, having a well-drafted agreement is essential, as it can help prevent future disputes.

 3. Underestimating Emotional Impact

-Separation can be emotionally challenging, and it is important to consider not only the legal aspects but also the emotional impact on yourself and your family.
-It is often important for people to receive support from their family and friends during the separation process.
-Support from mental health professionals can also be crucial after the separation.
+Separation can be emotionally challenging; therefore, it is important to consider not only the legal aspects but also the emotional impact on yourself and your family.
+Additionally, receiving support from family and friends during the separation process is often essential.
+Furthermore, support from mental health professionals can be crucial after the separation.

 4. Ignoring Tax Implications

 The division of property and spousal support can have tax implications.
-It is important to consider these implications when negotiating a separation agreement to avoid unexpected financial burdens.
+Therefore, it is important to carefully consider these implications when negotiating a separation agreement, as this can help avoid unexpected financial burdens.
 A lawyer can help alert you to these considerations or you can seek out a separation financial expert to get the information you need.

 Hire a Family Lawyer for a Common Law Separation in Saskatchewan

-Though people can navigate a common law separation without professional help, many find it beneficial.
+Although people can navigate a common law separation without professional help, many still find it beneficial to seek professional advice.
 Legal professionals can help you understand your legal rights and obligations in family law matters, and negotiation professionals can help you reach mutually beneficial and satisfactory agreements.

-Common law separation in Saskatchewan involves unique considerations compared to legal marriages.
+Common law separation in Saskatchewan involves consideration of unique factors.
 Understanding your rights, the legal framework, and the process involved is helpful to achieve a positive outcome.

 Need help navigating a common law separation in Saskatchewan?
 Our experienced family law lawyers and mediators are here to guide you in reaching informed, sustainable, and satisfactory agreements.
 Contact us today for a consultation.